Understanding your cat’s behaviour and body language

 They may look cute and fluffy, but from birth your cat is designed to be an excellent hunter – they can stalk and catch prey with ease, and are capable of focusing 100% on their target.
 If your cat is concentrating on a small, moving object, or on something new in their immediate area, you’ll notice that their body language will change as they try to work out how to best respond to it.

-- Your cat’s tail language will show focus by being held out low behind them.
+- • Your cat’s tail language will show focus by being held out low behind them.
 The end of their tail, along with their hindquarters, might be twitching as they get ready to pounce.
+This is one of the more obvious cat tail signs to look out for – once you see it, you’ll know they’re hunting!

 A happy cat is easy to recognise – you should be able to pick up their cat body language easily.
 This is the state you’ll want you cat to be in as much as possible, as it’s the perfect state for quality time between you and your cat.

 Cats can be very sensitive, especially to change.
 It can take some time for cats to settle after unexpected changes, so learning to read the symptoms of anxious cat behaviour can help you help your cat back to a relaxed state.
-The sooner you recognise the cat body language signs, the sooner you can offer a reassuring stroke when they approach you for reassurance, and some attention.
+The sooner you recognise this in your cat’s body language, the sooner you can offer a reassuring stroke when they approach you for reassurance, and some attention.
 Give your cat 2-3 days after any big change to become accustomed to it, and to return to normal.

-- Cat tail language is very important – it might be still or moving slowly side to side at the tip, which is a sign of anxiety.
+- • Cat tail language is very important here – their tail might be still or moving slowly side to side at the tip, which is a sign of anxiety.
+If you see this distinctive cat tail sign, make sure to offer some reassurance.

 Anxious cat behaviour might be subtle, but when your cat is afraid, it should be easier to spot – if they’re scared by something such as loud noises, your cat won’t be reassured by a stroke, and it’s likely that even their favourite treat might not do the trick.
 Their body language is telling you that they’re frightened, and it will only return to normal when they feel safe.
 Try not to move quickly to try and comfort them, as you could be seen as another threat.
 Instead, remove anything that could be causing their fear if you can, and wait for them to calm down.
 If your cat is showing these signs often, you may want to consult your vet who will be able to refer you to a pet behaviourist.
 Visit www.capbt.org for more information and to find a pet behaviourist.